ipfabric/docs/docs/IP_Fabric_API/intent_verification_rules.md

 ![intent verification rule](intent_verification_rule.png)

-So once we have found the report we are looking for, we retrieve the technology table from the `apiEndpoint` field in the report dictionary, filtered for the color that matches the condition we’re interested in from the validation check.
+So, once we have found the report we are looking for, we retrieve the technology table from the `apiEndpoint` field in the report dictionary, filtered for the color that matches the condition we’re interested in from the validation check.
 From our above example then, to retrieve the DMVPN tunnels that are in an `UP` state, we make a POST request to `/api/{api_version}/tables/security/dmvpn` with the following request payload:

 ```json
 {